opendocsg/slw-judgments-backfill/2013_SGHCR_26/report.md

 59     The _Lee Kuan Yew_ case was cited in _Singapore Civil Proc edure 2013_ vol 1 (G P Selvam gen ed) (Sweet & Maxwell Asia, 2013) (“ _Singapore Civil Proc edure_ ”) at para 57/1/7:

  Appeals are against orders, not reasoned judgments – Appeal lies against the order made by the judge, not against the reasons he gave for his decision ( Lake v.
 Lake [1955] [1955] P.336; [1955] 2 All E.R.
-538, CA; Lee Kuan Yew v Tang Liang Hong & Anor [1997] 2 SLR(R) 862, CA).
+538, CA; Lee Kuan Yew v Tang Liang Hong & Anor <span class="citation">[1997] 2 SLR(R) 862</span>, CA).
 Thus a party who has succeeded in obtaining, or, as the case may be, resisting, all relief sought cannot appeal even though he disagrees with the reasons which the judge has given for deciding all points in his favour.
 On the other hand, if a party has succeeded in obtaining, or resisting, only part of the relief sought, he can, of course, appeal against the order to the extent that he was unsuccessful.

 60     However, I did not think that the _Lee Kuan Yew_ decision and the extract from _Singapore Civil Proc edure_ further Mr Yeo’s case, for the following three reasons: